What are Geographical Indications?

 A Geographical Indication (GI) identifies a product as originating in a specific region where a particular quality, reputation or other characteristic is attributable to the region.
 This is best illustrated with an example from the wine industry, where champagne and burgundy are both now protected GIs, and cannot be used by Australian wine producers.

-Through negotiations towards an Australia-EU Free Trade Agreement, the EU is seeking to implement a restrictive and anti-competitive Geographical Indications (GIs) regime on Australian dairy products.
-If successful, the use of common food names, including names of cheeses commonly produced in Australia; such as Feta, Parmesan, Gruyere, Haloumi may be restricted.
+Through negotiations towards an Australia-EU Free Trade Agreement, the EU is seeking to impose a trade restrictive and anti-competitive Geographical Indications (GIs) regime on Australia.
+This could impact Australian dairy products.
+If successful, the use of common food names, including names of cheeses commonly produced in Australia such as Feta and Parmesan may be restricted.

 How could this impact Australia’s dairy industry?